 Bob Westerman says, "Near the end of the day trophies were awarded in seven different categories to Jeep owners.
 After the awards we did a Willys cruise around the beautiful Pennsylvania countryside."

-See the Great Willys Picnic website for information on next year's picnic.
+The Great Willys Picnic website has information on next year's picnic.

 See more Willys Event Reports on CJ3B.info.